divyanshasharma/Searching/README.md

 @Developed By: Divyansha Sharma

 # Searching
-This is GUI project in which we have implemented Searching algorithms Algorithms used are:<br>
+This is GUI project in which we have implemented Searching algorithms.
+Algorithms used are:<br>
 Linear search<br>
 Binary Search<br>